DrAdrianDC/DFT-and-ML/README.md

 # Dataset

 The full dataset was obtained from DFT calculations.
+(See Data.xlsx)